-Serbia: Energy games theory, crisis imports of electricity for winter8.
-October 2014. / News Serbia Energy
+Serbia: Energy games theory, crisis imports of electricity for winter, News Serbia Energy

 Serbia is faced with an economic crisis.
 We do not have sufficient coal, electricity and heating energy, gas and fuel oil.
 For ensuring any kind of energy stability, we will have to incur debts of 500 million euros, and any protraction directly causes the increase of the costs for power generating products said deputy PM Zorana Mihajlovic and former energy minister.